Tony Bruguier - resume

 Errata

-As of September 5, 2008, we have found one mistake.
-Sorry.
-Please consult the errata.
+So far, we have found one mistake.
+Please consult the errata PDF.